JRegi/Driver-Module-TB67/README.md

 # Dual Driver Module with TB67H450FNG

 ## **Description**
-A little module with two TB67H450FNG full-bridge drivers.
+A little module with two TB67H450FNG full-bridge drivers, designed to be small while maintaining a decent thermal performance.

 ## **Repository content**